Shadi-Abu-Jaber/Computer-Science-Courses/Introduction_To_Systems_Programming/README.md

  * Note: In FASTA format the line before the DNA sequence, called the FASTA definition line, must begin with a carat (">")

+## Exercise 3:
+* Football stadium ticket purchase management program
+* We used bits to save seats info (this assignment aimed to practice working with bits)

  ## Exercise 5:
  * Phonbook Program :)